 Culinary Workshop – Simple, Elegant Dishes

 In his kitchen at the hotel, Chef Bovier — who originally comes from the Swiss canton of Valais, makes cooking look effortless.
-Combining high-quality ingredients with relatively easy techniques, he showed us how to make two savory tarts — one with cherry tomatoes and oregano and the other with onions and thyme.
-These recipes come from his 2009 cookbook, Edgard Palace — a signed copy of which was gifted to us at the end of the meal.
+Combining high-quality ingredients with relatively easy techniques, he showed us how to make two savory tarts.
+One was with cherry tomatoes and oregano and the other with onions and thyme.
+These recipes come from his 2009 cookbook, Edgard Palace.
+A signed copy of which was gifted to us at the end of the meal.
 We tasted the tomato tart, topped with black olives and fresh basil in the bright spring sunshine on the front terrace of the Lausanne Palace with a glass of Laurent-Perrier champagne.

-Along with the savory tarts, drizzled generously with one of Chef Bovier’s favorite products — olive oil, he prepared one of his signature dishes for Nespresso, combining cod and a Master Origin coffee from Colombia.
+Along with the savory tarts, drizzled generously with one of Chef Bovier’s favorite products — olive oil, he prepared one of his signature dishes for Nespresso.
+He combined cod with a Master Origin coffee from Colombia.
 He showed us how to cook the fish gently for about 12 minutes at only 70° C (158° F) in a bath of olive oil.
 From there, he placed it into a bed of fluffy cream infused with Jambon ibérique and parmesan.
 To finish the dish, he sprinkled it with the powdered coffee and finely chopped praline hazelnuts, also made with this coffee.
-The rich, savory cream with the delicate cod, the crunchy hazelnuts and the deep flavor of the coffee was sublime — a warm, comforting and very satisfying dish.
+The rich, savory cream with the delicate cod, the crunchy hazelnuts and the deep flavor of the coffee was sublime.
+It was a warm, comforting and very satisfying dish.

 Our Meal – Nespresso Gastronomy

-Following our cooking workshop, we took a seat in the elegant dining room of La Table d’Egdard for a multi-course meal where two of three dishes featured Nespresso coffee.
+Following our cooking workshop, we took a seat in the elegant dining room of La Table d’Egdard.
+This multi-course meal in which two of the three dishes featured Nespresso coffee.

-First course: The most beautiful dish arrived that looked like spring on a plate with tender pieces of lobster and creamy burrata.
+First course: The most beautiful dish arrived for our first course.
+It looked like spring on a plate with tender pieces of lobster and creamy burrata.

-Main course: With a sauce that had a smoky coffee flavor, the guinea fowl was tender and paired well with the grilled trévise, a type of radicchio.
+Main course: With a sauce that had a smoky coffee flavor, the guinea fowl was very tender.
+It paired well with the grilled trévise, a type of radicchio.